 Depression or lost mojo?

-Last week my friend Lissa was inspired to write a post called The Difference Between Depression & Losing Your Mojo because a friend of hers recently lost her ex-husband to suicide.
+Last week my friend Dr. Lissa Rankin was inspired to write a post called The Difference Between Depression & Losing Your Mojo because a friend of hers recently lost her ex-husband to suicide.
 The suicide topic hits close to home for me and I’ve been following the post and comments closely.

 It’s ok, she’s a doctor!

 My pal Lissa is a medical doctor, mom, wife, groovy artist and the founder of a movement she calls Owning Pink.
 As a physician she’s got the credentials (unlike moi) to dish out medical advice about depression.